The star has had an impressive career, winning a Best Supporting Actress Bafta in 2017 for her role in the BBC’s Damilola, Our Loved Boy.

 “The scary thing is that I sometimes think, ‘Oh, I’ve won a Bafta.
 This could be the top of the precipice,’” she told the Telegraph afterwards – but it doesn’t seem that way.

-Don’t worry: if all the cop stuff gets a little tiring, there’s always CBeebies.
+Don’t worry: if all the gruesome stuff gets a bit much, there’s always CBeebies.
 Mosaku has joined the likes of Tom Hardy, David Tennant and Chris Evans as one of CBeebies’ Bedtime Story readers.
 Check out her tale below…

 Sign up to the Radio Times newsletter for the latest TV and entertainment news